 Generally, government research grants that provide funding for research and development activities are recognized as income when the related expenses are incurred, as applicable.
-In August 2013, Capricor was approved for a Phase IIB Bridge grant through the NIH Small Business Innovation Research, or SBIR, program for continued development of its CAP-1002 product candidate.
-Under the terms of the grant, disbursements are being made to Capricor over a period of approximately three years, in an aggregate amount of approximately \$2.9 million, subject to annual and quarterly reporting requirements.
-As of March 31, 2016, approximately \$2.7 million had been incurred under the terms of the award.
+In August 2013, Capricor was approved for a Phase IIB bridge grant through the National Institutes of Health ("NIH") Small Business Innovation Research ("SBIR") program for continued development of its CAP-1002 product candidate.
+Under the terms of the NIH grant, disbursements were made to Capricor over a period of approximately three years, in an aggregate amount of approximately \$2.9 million, subject to annual and quarterly reporting requirements.
+As of June 30, 2016, the full award of \$2.9 million had been incurred under the terms of the NIH grant award.